What is transmedia storytelling?

 1. Star Wars

 The Star Wars franchise displayed one of the most successful transmedia storytelling techniques ever made.
-Star Wars isn’t something fans learn about through one piece of media—they experience lightsaber dueling through video games, popular planetary recipes through cookbooks, and the life of a Jedi through attractions like Star Tours and Trials of the Temple.
+Star Wars isn’t something fans learn about through one piece of media—they experience lightsaber duels in video games, recipes in cookbooks, and live out the life of a Jedi through theme park attractions like the new one in Disneyland.

 This franchise established a cohesive, deliberate transmedia storytelling which reinforced participation, interactivity, and performance in a way traditional instruction cannot.
 They made it accessible to individuals across multiple genders, racial, age, ethnic, and cultural spectra, and the narrative universe as a whole unites communities around the characters, places, skills, and values.
 The Star Wars franchise gave Disney multiple platforms to educate audiences about the values they want to uphold and fulfill the organization’s mission to create dynamic problem-solving spaces (i.e., learning ecologies) where audiences can write themselves into the narrative as they see fit.
 They wanted to help fans make meaning in their own lives by engaging with, and relating to, the likes of Luke, Rey, Finn, Leia, and Han.